Frequently Asked Questions

 You will also receive eight copies of the WI Life magazine during the year.

-If I identify as a Female, can I still join the WI?
+If I identify as a female, can I still join the WI?

 The Women's Institute or WI was formed in 1915 to bring together women in rural communities and encourage them to become more involved in producing food during the First World War.
 The WI was inspired by an organisation set up in Canada in 1897.
 Find out more about the WI here on http://www.thewi.org.uk/.